cloudquery/cloudquery/website/pages/docs/plugins/sources/fastly/overview.md

   An API token to access Fastly resources.
 This can be obtained by [creating a Fastly API token](https://docs.fastly.com/en/guides/using-api-tokens).
 It should be a *User token* with the *Global:read* scope.
 Automation tokens do not allow the listing of service versions.

+- `services` ([]string, optional):

+  A list of Fastly service IDs to sync.
+If not specified, all services will be used.

 ## Example Queries

 ### List all services and their active versions